 I’m sure we all have cabinets and closets in our homes that are disorganized, and I am no exception.
-My large built-ins in my family room have been in pretty bad shape for awhile now, and one of my resolutions for the New Year was to get them in shape.
+My large built-ins in my family room have been in pretty bad shape for awhile now, and one of my resolutions for the New Year was to start organizing the cabinets again!
 Last summer I shared the re-styling of the shelves with you, but now it was time to tackle the inside!

 Today I’m excited to be partnering with Extra Space Storage to bring you my 5 easy tips for organizing cabinets.
 The cabinets I’m sharing today are really my work-horses.
 They hold almost all of my dishes, plates, platters, serving bowls, chargers, cake stands, and more.
 Everything that I use for the tablescapes that I share on the blog and for entertaining – it’s all in there!
 They are so packed, in fact, that two of the doors weren’t even closing, haha!

 One of the reasons they were so packed is that they are actually the only storage I have in the house.
 One thing I really struggle with in my home is not having enough storage.
 It’s an older home, built in the 1970s, and aside from one coat closet and a small linen closet, there is no extra storage anywhere.
 We don’t really have a pantry, and since my kitchen is small, it’s already full with the everyday dishes and cookware.